sparkle-project/Sparkle/Documentation/Security.md

 * Progress Agent (Application; AppKit permitted)
 * Installer (Agent and Daemon safe)

-These achieve privilege separation, because at least theoretically, they can all be placed into different processes from one another, although in practice the user driver and updater framework will likely be in the same process.
+These achieve privilege separation, because at least theoretically, they can all be placed into different processes from one another (except for the user driver & updater scheduler).

-For XPC Services, it's significant to understand they can be used independent of sandboxing (although I wouldn't recommend this personally).
+For XPC Services, it's significant to understand they can be used independent of sandboxing (but this is strongly discouraged).
 Besides privilege separation, they also have an impact on fault tolerance and termination.

 We have code that detects whether or not XPC services are available and enabled by the main application bundle.
 This is simpler and more efficient than attempting to create a connection and wait for a timeout.
-We don't have *any* checks for seeing if the "current process" is sandboxed; doing so is a rather broken behavior.
+We don't have *any* checks for seeing if the "current process" is sandboxed; doing so is a rather brittle.
 The XPC Services are important, not the sandboxing.

 I said above that XPC services are looked up in the main bundle.
 One may think this assumption doesn't hold for helpers or plug-ins inside applications.
 My response to that is they probably don't need the services, and they probably shouldn't be injecting Sparkle inside the host application anyway due to unintended conflicts and other consequences.
 A more appropriate approach may be to bundle a separate tool such as the sparkle command line utility.